jakelandis/elasticsearch/CONTRIBUTING.md

           reader might still benefit from some additional background, for example about why the class exists at all.
    11. Not all comments need to be Javadoc.
-Sometimes it will make more sense to add comments in a method's body, for example due to important implementation decisions or "gotchas".
+Sometimes it will make more sense to item comments in a method's body, for example due to important implementation decisions or "gotchas".
 As a general guide, if some information forms part of the contract between a method and its callers, then it should go in the Javadoc, otherwise you might consider using